-In addition, a high quality professional strength glycolic acid product will have an very acid pH because that's necessary for the glycolic acid to be 'active'.
-This means they sting a little at first.
-Not every product claiming to contain glycolic acid has a sufficiently acid pH so beware.
+Know that not every product claiming to contain glycolic acid has a sufficiently acid pH or high 'free acid' content so beware.
 All my products have the proper acid pH.

 How to pick the right glycolic acid product for your skin type and treatment goals.

-For facial skin care to fight the signs of skin aging, use a cleanser and a cream.
-You can add an exfoliating facial sponge to help dead cells slough.
+For facial skin care to fight the signs of skin aging, the simplest approach is to combine a cleanser and a cream.
+You can add an exfoliating facial sponge to help slough dead cells faster.
 My Glycolic Acid Facial Skin Care Kit fits all skin types.

-Can you combine glycolic acid products with tretinoin (Retin A)?
+Can you combine glycolic acid products with retinol and/or tretinoin (Retin A)?